RocketChat/Rocket.Chat/learners-guild/README.md

 # Learners Guild Rocket.Chat

 This is Learners Guild's custom fork of Rocket.Chat.
-The primary difference is the precense of a few custom plugins, a small startup script, and this readme.
+The primary difference is the presence of a few custom plugins, a small startup script, and this readme.

 ## Getting Started

 1. Clone the repository.

-2. Checkout the `lg-master` branch.
+2. Checkout the `lg-master` branch (if not checked out by default).

 3. Setup and run [mehserve][mehserve].
 Then figure out which port you intend to use and create the mehserve config file: